jackdb/pgjdbc-test-vm/README.md

 ### What databases and users does it setup?

-A test user (with name "test" and password "test") and the databases listed below are created for *each* PosgreSQL version that is installed.
+A test user (with name "test" and password "test") and the databases listed below are created for *each* PostgreSQL version that is installed.
 This matches up with the default configuration of the JDBC drivers `build.properties` and `build.xml` files.

 The following databases are created (each is used somewhere in the JDBC driver tests):